akhargha/GYAN.AI/README.md

 #### Fine-Tuned LLMs

-Gemma-2B was fine-tuned for the summarizer funcationality to reduce its creativity & Mistral-7B-v01 was fine tuned as well to provide better quiz functionality & accuracy.
+Google T-5 LLM was fine-tuned for the summarizer funcationality to reduce its creativity & Mistral-7B-v01 was fine tuned as well to provide better quiz functionality & accuracy.

 #### AI & ML Models